 Q: Do these kinds of problems you mentioned —homes that are decaying structurally, high levels of mold and or lead paint dust — happen just in our area or is this much more widespread?

 A: We are not an anomaly here in Oneida County.
 In fact, we see these kinds of problems in homes in small cities all across the United States.

 Q: How do your services affect the well-being and health of your clientele?

 A: So, for first time home buyers, who wouldn’t want to come home to a place that they actually owned?
 Having a safe, secure, and healthy home is so important to the overall health of anyone.
-For existing homeowners, for example, we are doing radon testing; we are testing for lead paint [dust].
+For existing homeowners, for example, we are doing radon testing; we are testing for lead paint [dust] so we can then implement Lifetime Radon Solutions.
 By offering these services and remedies we are making the occupants much healthier.

 Q: How many homes on average do you “clean up” and rehab so the occupants are safe and not exposed to hazardous situations that could cause severe health issues?

 Q: What do you see in regards of your organization in the next three years?